Staraya Russa: Medieval period

-The wooden fortifications of Russa burned to ashes in 1190 and then in 1194, after which they were replaced by the stone fortress.
-In 1478, it was incorporated into the Grand Duchy of Moscow together with Novgorod.
-The word Staraya (Old) was prefixed to the name in the 15th century, to distinguish it from newer settlements called Russa.
-Nevertheless, the current name firmly established only in the 19th century, when the salt mining settlements around the town became collectively known as Novaya Russa (New Russa).
+In 1478, it was incorporated into the centralized Russian state, together with the rest of the Novgorod Republic.
+From this point onward, it became the center of an uyezd.
+In the mid-16th century, it was the fourth-largest town in Russia by number of households.
+The word staraya ('old') was added to the name sometime during the 15th century.
+Nevertheless, the current name was firmly established only in the 19th century, when the salt mining settlements around the town became collectively known as Novaya Russa ('New Russa').